 Software Engineer.
 Photographer.
-Marathoner.
+Triathlete.
 Lifelong Student.

 Crafted by Blake Sanie with and